At 10-15 hrs/week

 Jay has a degree in computer science, loves visualizing machine learning concepts, and is the Investment Principal at STV, a $500 million venture capital fund focused on high-technology startups.

-Ortal Arel has a PhD in Computer Engineering, and has been professor and researcher in the field of applied cryptography and embedded platforms.
+Ortal Arel has a PhD in Computer Engineering, and has been a professor and researcher in the field of applied cryptography.
 She has worked on design and analysis of intelligent algorithms for high-speed custom digital architectures.

 I thoroughly enjoyed completing the exercises in parallel to the lecture videos, which is unique to the Udacity style of learning.